Extract-based DIY e-liquids are all the rage among hardcore vapers, enthusiasts and perfectionists alike

 Method Two: Using Loose Leaf Bud aka The Tender Loving Care Method

 To make liquid THC for e-cigs the long way, you'll need quite a few more ingredients.
-First, a minimum of 4.5g of loose leaf bud.
+First, a minimum of 4.5g of loose leaf bud of your favorite strain.

 Next, you'll need a bottle of PEG 400.
 PEG 400 is a low toxicity, low molecular weight grade of propylene glycol, and is the best widely available suspension liquid for psychoactive material such as cannabinoids and terpenoids.